Chung-Ang University: Construction and official recognition

-On 1 October of the same year, Chung-Ang Teacher Training School was re-organised under the name of Chung-Ang Professional School for Women and followed by the Admissions Ceremony.
-The Foundation, Chung-Ang Culture Institute, was established in November 1946, and its legal registration was completed by the following year.
+In October of the same year, the Chung-Ang Teacher Training School was re-organized under the name of the Chung-Ang Professional School for Women.

-In April 1947, the school was again reorganised into Chung-Ang College for Women, and then to Chung-Ang College in May 1948, establishing itself as a co-educational institution.
+In April 1947, the school was again reorganised into the Chung-Ang College for Women, and then to the Chung-Ang College in May 1948, establishing itself as a co-educational institution.

-Whilst Dr. Yim served as a national diplomat in the United Nations, obtaining their endorsement to build a new Korea, she also continued her efforts in developing the school and was appointed dean and chairman of the board.
+While Yim served as a national diplomat in the United Nations, she continued her efforts in developing the college and was appointed dean and chairman of the board.